Keep You in the Moment: How I Work as a Documentary Wedding Photographer

 Everything rests on three pillars: light, composition, and moment.

-I let light tell me where to stand, I set a clean composition early, then I wait for the moment.
+I let light tell me where to stand, I try to set a clean composition early, then I wait for the moment.

-I don’t machine-gun through emotion.
+I don’t machine-gun through emotional moments.
 One frame that holds meaning is worth more than twenty near misses.
 Patience is a practical skill; try to learn it.

 Practical steps for documentary wedding workflow — stages, purpose, and cues